You may think the terms ‘monochrome’ and ‘black and white’ are synonymous. After all, it’s quite common for people to use these terms interchangeably.

 Using Lightroom to Post-Process a Photo as Monochrome

-As mentioned above, you can also post-process a photo to be monochromatic or monotone for a creative look.
+As mentioned above, you can also post-process a photo to be monochromatic.

-To do this in Lightroom, go to the Develop module (press D), and then locate the Split Tone panel on the right-hand side of the screen.
+To do this in Lightroom, go to the Develop module (press D).
+Locate the Split Tone panel on the right-hand side of the screen.

 In the Split Tone panel, you can set different tones for the highlights and the shadows.

-You can use this technique for creative purposes, but I have rarely found a photo that truly benefits from being made monochromatic in post-processing.
+You can use this technique for creative purposes.
+I have rarely found a photo that benefits from being made monochromatic in post-processing.

-You’ll get the strongest photos and best results by looking for scenes that are naturally monochromatic.
+You’ll get the best photos and results by looking for naturally monochromatic scenes.

 What is Black and White Photography?